 Contact the ADRC and you’ll be connected to friendly, knowledgeable specialists ready to serve you.
 With many years of experience researching and coordinating local private and public resources, they provide unbiased information about the resources available.

-For your safety and that of our staff, during the pandemic we are providing support by phone, virtual computer meetings and e-mail.
-When you call toll-free 1-888-538-3130 or submit a request through our Contact Us form we'll get you to the right office.
+During the pandemic we are providing support through face-to-face, virtual or phone meetings and e-mail.
+Call toll-free us at 1-888-538-3130 or submit a request through our Contact Us form we'll get you to the right office.

 ADRC services are always free and confidential.